See what it’s like to visit the Corning Museum of Glass in Corning, New York.

 Once we saw glass get made, it was time for the 2foodtrippers to try our hands at making glass ourselves.
 Kurt Carlson guided us through the process of selecting colors and creating glass flowers from scratch.
 Since the flowers needed to cool overnight, the museum mailed the flowers to us in Philadelphia.

-It wouldn’t be a 2foodtrippers outing without food.
-Conveniently, it was a short walk to Corning’s historic district.
+It wouldn’t be a food trip without food.
+Conveniently, Corning’s historic district is a short walk from the museum.

 Although there were a few cute bakeries, we opted to eat lunch at Holmes Plate.
 The burger and chili hit the spot.
 We were disappointed that the Ommegang Game of Thrones keg was kicked, but we happily settled for a glass of Great Lakes Tripel Dog Dare to share instead.

-Holmes Plate is located at 54 W Market St, Corning, NY 14830, United States.
+Holmes Plate was located at 54 W Market St, Corning, NY 14830, United States.
+It is now permanently closed.

 As we strolled along Market Street, we enjoyed a scoop of maple walnut ice cream from Dippity Do Dahs.
 Made on site with local ingredients, the ice cream was a tasty treat.